rhelmer/libprio/README.md

 can combine their state to learn how many clients had the *i*th bit of their data vector set to `true` and how many clients had the *i*th bit of their data vector set to `false`.
-The servers learn *nothing else* about the clients' data.
+As long as at least one of the two servers is honest (i.e., runs the correct code), the servers learn *nothing else* about the clients' data, under standard cryptographic assumptions.

 For example, the *i*th bit of the data vector could indicate whether the client ever visited the *i*th-ranked website